MSurfer20/test2/javascript-apollo/docs/UsersApi.md

 let apiInstance = new ZulipRestApi.UsersApi();
 let opts = {
+  'fullName': NewName, // String | A new display name for the user.
+  'email': newname@example.com, // String | Asks the server to initiate a confirmation sequence to change the user's email address to the indicated value.
+The user will need to demonstrate control of the new email address by clicking a confirmation link sent to that address.
+  'oldPassword': old12345, // String | The user's old Zulip password (or LDAP password, if LDAP authentication is in use).
+Required only when sending the `new_password` parameter.
+  'newPassword': new12345, // String | The user's new Zulip password (or LDAP password, if LDAP authentication is in use).
+The `old_password` parameter must be included in the request.
-  'twentyFourHourTime': true, // Boolean | Whether time should be [displayed in 24-hour notation](/help/change-the-time-format).
+  'twentyFourHourTime': true, // Boolean | Whether time should be [displayed in 24-hour notation](/help/change-the-time-format).  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
   'denseMode': true, // Boolean | This setting has no effect at present.
-It is reserved for use in controlling the default font size in Zulip.
+It is reserved for use in controlling the default font size in Zulip.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
-  'starredMessageCounts': true, // Boolean | Whether clients should display the [number of starred messages](/help/star-a-message#display-the-number-of-starred-messages).
+  'starredMessageCounts': true, // Boolean | Whether clients should display the [number of starred messages](/help/star-a-message#display-the-number-of-starred-messages).  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
-  'fluidLayoutWidth': true, // Boolean | Whether to use the [maximum available screen width](/help/enable-full-width-display) for the web app's center panel (message feed, recent topics) on wide screens.
+  'fluidLayoutWidth': true, // Boolean | Whether to use the [maximum available screen width](/help/enable-full-width-display) for the web app's center panel (message feed, recent topics) on wide screens.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
-  'highContrastMode': true, // Boolean | This setting is reserved for use to control variations in Zulip's design to help visually impaired users.
+  'highContrastMode': true, // Boolean | This setting is reserved for use to control variations in Zulip's design to help visually impaired users.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
-  'colorScheme': 56, // Number | Controls which [color theme](/help/night-mode) to use.  * 1 - Automatic * 2 - Night mode * 3 - Day mode  Automatic detection is implementing using the standard `prefers-color-scheme` media query.
+  'colorScheme': 56, // Number | Controls which [color theme](/help/night-mode) to use.  * 1 - Automatic * 2 - Night mode * 3 - Day mode  Automatic detection is implementing using the standard `prefers-color-scheme` media query.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
+  'enableDraftsSynchronization': true, // Boolean | A boolean parameter to control whether synchronizing drafts is enabled for the user.
+When synchronization is disabled, all drafts stored in the server will be automatically deleted from the server.
+This does not do anything (like sending events) to delete local copies of drafts stored in clients.  **Changes**: New in Zulip 5.0 (feature level 87).
-  'translateEmoticons': true, // Boolean | Whether to [translate emoticons to emoji](/help/enable-emoticon-translations) in messages the user sends.
+  'translateEmoticons': true, // Boolean | Whether to [translate emoticons to emoji](/help/enable-emoticon-translations) in messages the user sends.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
   'defaultLanguage': en, // String | What [default language](/help/change-your-language) to use for the account.
 This controls both the Zulip UI as well as email notifications sent to the user.
-The value needs to be a standard language code that the Zulip server has translation data for; for example, `\"en\"` for English or `\"de\"` for German.  **Changes**: Removed unnecessary JSON-encoding of parameter in Zulip 4.0 (feature level 63).
+The value needs to be a standard language code that the Zulip server has translation data for; for example, `\"en\"` for English or `\"de\"` for German.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
+Unnecessary JSON-encoding of this parameter was removed in Zulip 4.0 (feature level 63).
-  'defaultView': all_messages, // String | The [default view](/help/change-default-view) used when opening a new Zulip web app window or hitting the `Esc` keyboard shortcut repeatedly.  * \"recent_topics\" - Recent topics view * \"all_messages\" - All messages view  **Changes**: Removed unnecessary JSON-encoding of parameter in Zulip 4.0 (feature level 64).
+  'defaultView': all_messages, // String | The [default view](/help/change-default-view) used when opening a new Zulip web app window or hitting the `Esc` keyboard shortcut repeatedly.  * \"recent_topics\" - Recent topics view * \"all_messages\" - All messages view  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
+Unnecessary JSON-encoding of this parameter was removed in Zulip 4.0 (feature level 64).
   'leftSideUserlist': true, // Boolean | Whether the users list on left sidebar in narrow windows.
-This feature is not heavily used and is likely to be reworked.
+This feature is not heavily used and is likely to be reworked.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
-  'emojiset': google, // String | The user's configured [emoji set](/help/emoji-and-emoticons#use-emoticons), used to display emoji to the user everything they appear in the UI.  * \"google\" - Google modern * \"google-blob\" - Google classic * \"twitter\" - Twitter * \"text\" - Plain text  **Changes**: Removed unnecessary JSON-encoding of parameter in Zulip 4.0 (feature level 64).
+  'emojiset': google, // String | The user's configured [emoji set](/help/emoji-and-emoticons#use-emoticons), used to display emoji to the user everything they appear in the UI.  * \"google\" - Google modern * \"google-blob\" - Google classic * \"twitter\" - Twitter * \"text\" - Plain text  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
+Unnecessary JSON-encoding of this parameter was removed in Zulip 4.0 (feature level 64).
-  'demoteInactiveStreams': 56, // Number | Whether to [demote inactive streams](/help/manage-inactive-streams) in the left sidebar.  * 1 - Automatic * 2 - Always * 3 - Never
+  'demoteInactiveStreams': 56, // Number | Whether to [demote inactive streams](/help/manage-inactive-streams) in the left sidebar.  * 1 - Automatic * 2 - Always * 3 - Never  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
-  'timezone': Asia/Kolkata // String | The user's [configured timezone](/help/change-your-timezone).
-Timezone values supported by the server are served at [/static/generated/timezones.json](/static/generated/timezones.json).  **Changes**: Removed unnecessary JSON-encoding of parameter in Zulip 4.0 (feature level 64).
+  'timezone': Asia/Kolkata, // String | The user's [configured timezone](/help/change-your-timezone).
+Timezone values supported by the server are served at [/static/generated/timezones.json](/static/generated/timezones.json).  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/display` endpoint.
+Unnecessary JSON-encoding of this parameter was removed in Zulip 4.0 (feature level 64).
+  'enableStreamDesktopNotifications': true, // Boolean | Enable visual desktop notifications for stream messages.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableStreamEmailNotifications': true, // Boolean | Enable email notifications for stream messages.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableStreamPushNotifications': true, // Boolean | Enable mobile notifications for stream messages.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableStreamAudibleNotifications': true, // Boolean | Enable audible desktop notifications for stream messages.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'notificationSound': ding, // String | Notification sound name.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+Unnecessary JSON-encoding of this parameter was removed in Zulip 4.0 (feature level 63).
+  'enableDesktopNotifications': true, // Boolean | Enable visual desktop notifications for private messages and @-mentions.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableSounds': true, // Boolean | Enable audible desktop notifications for private messages and @-mentions.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'emailNotificationsBatchingPeriodSeconds': 120, // Number | The duration (in seconds) for which the server should wait to batch email notifications before sending them.  **Changes**: New in Zulip 5.0 (feature level 82)
+  'enableOfflineEmailNotifications': true, // Boolean | Enable email notifications for private messages and @-mentions received when the user is offline.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableOfflinePushNotifications': true, // Boolean | Enable mobile notification for private messages and @-mentions received when the user is offline.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableOnlinePushNotifications': true, // Boolean | Enable mobile notification for private messages and @-mentions received when the user is online.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableDigestEmails': true, // Boolean | Enable digest emails when the user is away.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableMarketingEmails': true, // Boolean | Enable marketing emails.
+Has no function outside Zulip Cloud.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enableLoginEmails': true, // Boolean | Enable email notifications for new logins to account.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'messageContentInEmailNotifications': true, // Boolean | Include the message's content in email notifications for new messages.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'pmContentInDesktopNotifications': true, // Boolean | Include content of private messages in desktop notifications.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'wildcardMentionsNotify': true, // Boolean | Whether wildcard mentions (E.g. @**all**) should send notifications like a personal mention.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'desktopIconCountDisplay': 56, // Number | Unread count summary (appears in desktop sidebar and browser tab)  * 1 - All unreads * 2 - Private messages and mentions * 3 - None  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'realmNameInNotifications': true, // Boolean | Include organization name in subject of message notification emails.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'presenceEnabled': true, // Boolean | Display the presence status to other users when online.  **Changes**: Before Zulip 5.0 (feature level 80), this setting was managed by the `PATCH /settings/notifications` endpoint.
+  'enterSends': true // Boolean | Whether pressing Enter in the compose box sends a message (or saves a message edit).  **Changes**: Before Zulip 5.0 (feature level 81), this setting was managed by the `POST /users/me/enter-sends` endpoint, with the same parameter format.
 };
-apiInstance.updateDisplaySettings(opts, (error, data, response) => {
+apiInstance.updateSettings(opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {